amaury-tobias/nuxt-better-auth/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

+> [!WARNING]
+> This library is a work in progress and not ready for production use.

 Nuxt module for [Better Auth](https://better-auth.com) with auto schema generation, route protection, and session management.
 Works with [NuxtHub](https://hub.nuxt.com) and future `@nuxt/db`.

 ## Features